 - supporting documents for your visa application

-- your IHS reference number (if you need one)
+- IHS reference number, if you need one

 Your biometric information, such as fingerprints and a photograph, will be taken at your appointment.

 Any dependants named on your application must come with you to your appointment.

-You can also bring any other people you need at your appointment, for example carers, family members or legal representatives.
+You can also bring anyone else you need, for example carers, other family members or legal representatives.